aidanboyne/BCM/_posts/2023-08-21-TTM_M4_AIClinicalSkills.md

 We also contribute to bias as users.
 Algorithmic appreciation or aversion and social/cultural norms can affect how we prompt and interpret AI tools.

+## Lecture 3: Hypothesis Driven Medicine

+**Clinical/Diagnostic reasoning**: the collection of cognitive processes through which a clinician evaluates, manages, and communicates about a patient’s health condition.
+This often takes the form of a **diagnostic schema** - a general approach to a health problem, that can be used in a given patient to construct a differential diagnosis.
+Note the this is not the same as a **differential diagnosis** - a prioritized list of possible diagnoses for a particular patient at a given point in time.

+#### Components of Diagnostic Reasoning
+* Data gathering (some habitual, some hypothesis-driven)
+* Initial hypothesis generation (differential dx)
+* Problem representation (key features into summary statement)
+* Prioritization of differential diagnosis (diagnostic justification)
+* High-value diagnostic evaluation, interpretation
+* Awareness of cognitive tendencies and emotional factors

 ## Lecture 5: Funding Systems in US Healthcare

 ### Payers